kylanhurt/CRUD/crud-react-laravel/README.md

 We love TDD!
 So we’d love to see tests for the API and ReactJS application.
 Write automated tests to verify your results and account for gotchas (handling different column orders, invalid id's in the People CSV file, etc..).
 Classify your tests as either unit, integration, ui, or acceptance, but it is not required to use every type.

-## Finally

-We’re a fully remote team so communication is really important.
-Be sure to include any instructions needed for any of our team mates to run and test.

-Good luck and we'll get back to you once we review it!